AndersenLab/dry-guide/docs/pipeline-nil-ril.md

 ### plots/

-* __coverage_comparison.(png/svg/pdf)__ - Compares FASTQ and Sample-level coverage.
+* __coverage_comparison.png__ - Compares FASTQ and Sample-level coverage.
 Note that coverage is not simply cumulative.
 Only uniquely mapped reads count towards coverage, so it is possible that the sample-level coverage will not equal to the cumulative sum of the coverages of individual FASTQ pairs.
-* __duplicates.(png/svg/pdf)__ - Coverage vs. percent duplicated.
+* __duplicates.(png/pdf)__ - Coverage vs. percent duplicated.
-* __unmapped_reads.(png/svg/pdf)__ - Coverage vs. unmapped read percent.
+* __unmapped_reads.png__ - Coverage vs. unmapped read percent.

 ### sitelist/

 * `<A>.<B>.sitelist.tsv.gz[+.tbi]` - A tabix-indexed list of sites found to be different between both parental strains.
 * `<A>.<B>.sitelist.vcf.gz[+.tbi]` - A vcf of sites found to be different between both parental strains.

+# Organizing final data